 BEST PRACTICE RECOMMENDATION ADDRESSED LINK TO RESOURCE 3.
-Create a User's Manual: At over 600 pages, Title 19 is a formidable docu- This best practice addresses City of Sheridan ment to read, digest and interpret - this holds true for the professional plan- Recommendations I.A.3 and Developer's Handbook ner and members of the public alike.
-Creating a User's Manual by which to 4 in the development of a navigate the code allows processes to be described simply and straightfor- City of Austin Zoning Guide wardly, and expectations to be clearly defined.
-In many cases, this type of the zoning code and the es- guidance document reduces the amount of staff time dedicated to explaining San Diego Municipal Code a process or requirement, by putting relevant information in the hands of the Land Development Code Users applicant in a format that is accessible (in ways the code is often not).
-Cou- Guide pled with an ombudsmen (if appropriate), a User's Guide will go a long way connect applicants to ap- toward building trust and elevating the public's understanding of the regula- propriate departments and City of Providence Zoning Ordinance tions that apply to them. facilitate a faster, smoother User's Manual permitting/development re- From Austin, Texas to Sheridan, Wyoming, communities large and small have Bozeman BEAR Program recognized User's Guides as valuable educational tools.
-Bozeman, Montana takes this a step further; the County has created a program pairing developers 1 and investors with an ombudsman who helps connect them to appropriate departments and assists in navigating a project through the public process.
-1 The ombudsman is a paid employee of the County and works directly with Planning & Zoning staff, the County Manager and local economic develop- ment agencies to coordinate projects and applications while building good- will in the development community.
-Maui County could adopt this model in t e conjunction with the development of a Users Guide for Title 19, to further I . assist property owners and developers working with the zoning code in co- • ordination with other regulations and permitting requirements.
-By designating and are a group of individuals to some or ambudgeness and work dispatch I control of the cont ing one or a group of individuals to serve as ombudsmen and work directly with applicants to help interpret and guide them through a fairly lengthy and ľ complicated process, the County could build relationships and reinforce their E . commitment to openness and transparency in their processes.
-Adopting a 1 program or approach similar to BEAR may also serve to entice local business development and stimulate entrepreneurship on the island.
+Create a User's Manual : At over 600 pages, Title 19 is a formidable document to read, digest and interpret - this holds true for the professional planner and members of the public alike.
+Creating a User's Manual by which to navigate the code allows processes to be described simply and straightfor- Recommendations I.A.3 and City of Sheridan Developer's Handbook City of Austin Zoning Guide wardly, and expectations to be clearly defined.
+In many cases, this type of guidance document reduces the amount of staff time dedicated to explaining a process or requirement, by putting relevant information in the hands of the applicant in a format that is accessible (in ways the code is often not).
+Cou- tablishment of an ombuds- San Diego Municipal Code Land Development Code Users Guide pled with an ombudsmen (if appropriate), a User's Guide will go a long way toward building trust and elevating the public's understanding of the regulations that apply to them. connect applicants to appropriate departments and facilitate a faster, smoother permitting/development re- City of Providence Zoning Ordinance User's Manual From Austin, Texas to Sheridan, Wyoming, communities large and small have recognized User's Guides as valuable educational tools.
+Bozeman, Montana takes this a step further; the County has created a program pairing developers and investors with an ombudsman who helps connect them to appropriate view/zone change process.
+Bozeman BEAR Program departments and assists in navigating a project through the public process.
+The ombudsman is a paid employee of the County and works directly with Planning & Zoning staff, the County Manager and local economic develop- ment agencies to coordinate projects and applications while building good-will in the development community.
+Maui County could adopt this model in conjunction with the development of a Users Guide for Title 19, to further assist property owners and developers working with the zoning code in co- ordination with other regulations and permitting requirements.
+By designating one or a group of individuals to serve as ombudsmen and work directly with applicants to help interpret and guide them through a fairly lengthy and complicated process, the County could build relationships and reinforce their commitment to openness and transparency in their processes.
+Adopting a program or approach similar to BEAR may also serve to entice local business development and stimulate entrepreneurship on the island.